h3rald/min/site/contents/_includes/_about.md

 ## When?

 min source code [repository](https://github.com/h3rald/min) was created on November 8^th 2014.
+This only means that I've been very slowly developing something that was actually made public at the end of July 2017.